 Solid mineral fuel should be placed in the stove so that there is no more than a 30° incline of the fuel bed from front to back.
-It should not be stacked above the bottom of the baffle as this may result in damage to the stove.
+It should not be stacked above the level of the rear firebrick as this may result in damage to the stove.